 Pancuronium Dosage and Administration

-Pancuronium Bromide Injection is for intravenous use only.
+Pancuronium Bromide Injection, USP is for intravenous use only.
 This drug should be administered by or under the supervision of experienced clinicians familiar with the use of neuromuscular blocking agents.
 DOSAGE MUST BE INDIVIDUALIZED IN EACH CASE.
 The dosage information which follows is derived from studies based upon units of drug per unit of body weight and is intended to serve as a guide only.
 Since potent inhalational anesthetics or prior use of succinylcholine may enhance the intensity and duration of Pancuronium bromide (see PRECAUTIONS: Drug Interactions), the lower end of the recommended initial dosage range may suffice when Pancuronium bromide is first used after intubation with succinylcholine and/or after maintenance doses of volatile liquid inhalational anesthetics are started.
-To obtain maximum clinical benefits of Pancuronium Bromide Injection and to minimize the possibility of overdosage, the monitoring of muscle twitch response to a peripheral nerve stimulator is advised.
+To obtain maximum clinical benefits of Pancuronium Bromide Injection, USP and to minimize the possibility of overdosage, the monitoring of muscle twitch response to a peripheral nerve stimulator is advised.

 In adults under balanced anesthesia the initial intravenous dosage range is 0.04 to 0.1 mg/kg.
 Later incremental doses starting at 0.01 mg/kg may be used.
 These increments slightly increase the magnitude of the blockade and significantly increase the duration of blockade because a significant number of myoneural junctions are still blocked when there is clinical need for more drug.